Tamilkumaran-hub/devops/README.md

 This program finds the biggest number in the given array list.

 ## 4. find_file_and_patterns
-This file contain linux command to find a file ending in "Test.java" and patterns "@Test".
+This file contain linux command to find a file ending in "Test.java" and patterns "@Test"